lizardfs/documentation/source/adminguide/advanced_configuration.rst

 In order to deploy LizardFS as a high-availability cluster, follow the steps below.

-Steps should be performed on all machines chosen to be in a cluster.
+These steps should be performed on all machines chosen to be in a cluster.

 Install the lizardfs-uraft package::